Huaxia Dresses – The Evolution of Chinese Traditional Wear

 Epilogue

-So far, this 7,000-year-old fashion show has ushered in the most appearance.
+So far, this 7,000-year-old fashion show has ushered in the most familiar appearance.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-95Huaxia Dresses - The Evolution of Chinese Traditional Wear-96